 - Images: Are you relying only on text ads?
 You might be excluding visual consumers, who respond better to images.
 This is especially vital for highly technical services that might be harder to convey through copy.
 Make sure each image meets size and pixel requirements for Google.

 - CTA (call-to-action): CTAs persuade your audience to check out your products or services.
 Now’s the time to ensure every ad has one!
 Need inspiration to ensure your CTAs boost engagement?
-Check out Forbes’ roundup of the top CTAs in history!
+Check out Forbes’ roundup of the top CTAs in history.

 - Google Ad Guidelines: Google has a long list of ad policies, including restricted content and technical requirements.
 Compare any low-performing ads with Google’s ad policies in your PPC audit.

-5. Optimize ad extensions
+5. Optimize assets (FKA ad extensions)

-- Sitelinks: These might include links to contact forms, sales landing pages, pricing pages, testimonials, and more.
+These might include links to contact forms, sales landing pages, pricing pages, testimonials, and more.
 They should link to pages with the same domain as your ad.

-- Snippets: Add a short and sweet description to give your audience a quick preview of your offerings.
+Add a short and sweet description to give your audience a quick preview of your offerings.

-- Lead form: Itching for subscribers to your email list?
+Itching for subscribers to your email list?
 Add a lead form extension!
 You might want to offer an incentive, like a free value-add or discount.
 Promotion extensions also work well.

-- Callouts: Callouts are similar to CTAs and highlight pertinent product info.
+Callouts are similar to CTAs and highlight pertinent product info.
 They usually come toward the end of a snippet.
 Just ensure they’re under the 25-character limit.

-- Locations: Eager for web searchers to visit your local brick-and-mortar?
+Eager for web searchers to visit your local brick-and-mortar?
 A location extension gives them the necessary information while appealing to convenience-focused customers in the neighborhood.

-- Phone call extensions: What if searchers don’t click on your ad?
+What if searchers don’t click on your ad?
 Reel them in with a phone number.
 If they call, that’s a great conversion.
 Remember to enable call reporting to see if the extension works for you.

-- Images: A picture is essential for visual businesses, like clothing retailers, makeup manufacturers, artists, and other creative companies.
+A picture is essential for visual businesses, like clothing retailers, makeup manufacturers, artists, and other creative companies.

 6. Audit sales landing pages

-E-commerce store owners, we’re talking to you.
+Ecommerce store owners, we’re talking to you.
 How many sales landing pages do you have right now?
 Chances are, a product might be sold out, discontinued, and irrelevant to web searchers, which could lower your ad rank.

 Ad Quality Scores have a separate tab to include landing page quality in your reports.
 Use it to improve visibility and pump up ad performance.